-PacificSource will allow for the use of an office surgery suite for surgical procedures not requiring hospital outpatient or ambulatory surgery center admission.
+Prior to October 1, 2019: PacificSource allowed the use of an office surgery suite for surgical procedures not requiring hospital outpatient or ambulatory surgery center admission.
 The allowance for an office surgical suite is calculated according to the relative value of the surgical procedure.